searchinglokesh/Word-Count/README.md

 ## Before you start

 This is automation for the project we were given which deals with manually creating labels for audio files for the Speech dataset in audacity for feature extraction.
-So remember that this is just a automation for the process so we are not creating a software for commercially using this, also yes we are currently using assr of iit madras and
+So remember that this is just a automation for the process so we are not creating a software for commercially using this, also yes we are currently using asr of iit madras and doing this and

 ## Prerequisites